 Both Joe Graham Horse Camp and Clackamas Lake Campground offer corrals, potable water from hand pumps, vault toilets, picnic tables, fire rings, and manure disposal in garbage dumpsters.
 Joe Graham is a dedicated horse camp, and Clackamas Lake is a horse camp on one end and a family campground on the other.
 Both camps require reservations (www.recreation.gov), and both charge an overnight camping fee.

-You’ll find more information about the trails at the Timothy Lake Look in Riding Northwest Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2017), available at www.nwhorsetrails.com.
+You’ll find more information about Timothy Lake Loop and other trails near Joe Graham and Clackamas Lake Horse Camps in Riding Northwest Oregon Horse Trails, by Kim McCarrel, available at www.nwhorsetrails.com.